The Economic Roots of Our Environmental Crisis

 "Kenneth M. Sayre's Unearthed: The Economic Roots of Our Environmental Crisis constitutes a major and significant contribution to our understanding of the grave ecological crisis facing humanity.
 It covers the complete picture, from the basic physical causes of the destruction of our environment to the sociological or anthropological forces that condition our self-destructive actions.
 The work not only is a brilliant and mind-sweeping piece of diagnosis and prognosis, but it goes all the way to point towards possible solutions."—Fernando del Río Haza, Laboratorio de Termodinámica, Universidad Autónoma Metropolitana, Iztapalapa, Mexico

-Kenneth M. Sayre is professor of philosophy at the University of Notre Dame and the author of many books and articles, including Parmenides’ Lesson, also published by the University of Notre Dame Press.
+Kenneth M. Sayre is professor of philosophy and director of the Philosophic Institute at the University of Notre Dame.
+He is the author of numerous books ranging in topic from Plato to cybernetics to public values.
+His books include Values in the Electric Power Industry (1977), Plato's Literary Garden (1995), and Parmenides' Lesson (1997), all published by the University of Notre Dame Press.